 The UON Architecture Social Club is perfect for anyone who is interested in the built environment and design in general.
 They hold a variety of events which include raffles, sporting events and social gatherings with students and the wider community.

 JMP Critical Care Society is a medical student organisation run for, and by JMP medical students - with the aim of increasing student exposure to, and education in, the areas of Emergency Medicine, Anaesthetic and Intensive Care.

-If you love to draw from nature or would like to learn (including drawing people), this is the club for you.
-Members are from a variety of degree programs but the core group are dedicated Natural History Illustrators who are wanting to learn and share their enthusiasm and knowledge.
+If you love to draw from nature or would like to learn, this is the club for you.
+Members are from a variety of degree programs but the core group are dedicated Natural History Illustrators who are wanting to learn and share their knowledge.
 We provide different art opportunities for students on campus including workshops, life drawing, and different social events.
-Everyone is welcome to come learn!

 SPUN – the Speech Pathology at the University of Newcastle Student Association aims to organise social events for Speech Pathology students, although all students are welcome to attend their events.
 SPUN hold welcome BBQS as well as bake sales in order to raise funds for affiliated organisations.

 UNSS, or SurgSoc, are a group of medical students who aim to facilitate and encourage student growth and development in relation to surgical interest.
 They foster interaction with other student groups and faculties within the University of Newcastle as well as with other medical faculties around the country and overseas.

 Charity and Philanthropy